lucasjwilber/songr/README.md

 This is a demo SpringMVC app which uses Thymeleaf to render dynamic HTML.

 You can run this app with the `./gradlew bootRun` command from the console.
 It will start a local server on port 8080 which you can view in your browser on http://localhost:8080/

+The app rendered on the server has a home pag and an albums page.
+The albums page renders each Album in the database.
+Click the Add an Album button to view a form that lets you add a new album to the database.